-In connection with the spin-off, we intend to enter into non-exclusive services agreements with Archrock on arm's length terms that, among other things, will set forth the terms under which we will provide Archrock (or Archrock's customers on its behalf) with engineering, preservation and installation and commissioning services and Archrock will provide us (or our customers on our behalf) with make-ready, parts sales, preservation and installation and commissioning services.
+In connection with the spin-off, we intend to enter into reciprocal services agreements with Exterran Holdings on arm's length terms that, among other things, will set forth the terms under which each party will provide installation, start-up, commissioning or other services to or on behalf of the other party.
 These services agreements will continue in effect until terminated by either party on 30 days' written notice.